fnando/i18n-js/README.md

     end

     # In case your plugin accepts configuration, this is where you must validate
-    # the configuration, making sure only valid keys and type is provided.
+    # it, making sure only valid keys and types are provided.
-    # If the configuration contains invalid data, then you must raise an
+    # If the configuration contains invalid data, raise an exception using
-    # exception using something like
     # `raise I18nJS::Schema::InvalidError, error_message`.
-    #
-    # Notice the validation will only happen when the plugin configuration is
+    # Paths passed to schema helpers are relative to the plugin's own config
-    # set (i.e. the configuration contains your config key).
+    # root (i.e. the pipeline stage object, minus the `plugin:` key).
     def validate_schema
       # validate plugin schema here…
     end

-    # This method must set up the basic plugin configuration, like adding the
-    # config's root key in case your plugin accepts configuration (defined via
-    # the config file).
-    #
-    # If you don't add this key, the linter will prevent non-default keys from
-    # being added to the configuration file.
+    # Called after schema validation.
+Use this for any one-time plugin setup.
     def setup
-      # If you plugin has configuration, uncomment the line below
-      # I18nJS::Schema.root_keys << config_key
     end

     # This method is called whenever `I18nJS.call(**kwargs)` finishes exporting